Naming Things

 No Double Negatives

 For similar reasons mentioned above, avoid variable names that will lead you to write double negatives.
-Don't do this: if (!notLoaded).
+Don't do this: if (!notLoaded)

 Goldilocks length

-There is a sweet spot for name length and verbosity.
-Usually list is way too generic to be useful, but userCreatedMessageListFetchResults is too long.
+is too long.
 Lengthy and super precise names are usually a sign of design problems, and/or your current scope might be too large.

 If you're working in a multiple thousand line module that handles every single line of code related to messages in your project, the latter example makes sense because you need to be specific to avoid naming collisions and conflation, or to let the reader know exactly what's going on.

 If you break up this giant file to create multiple files with smaller scopes, it becomes easier.
-Let's say you now have a module fetchUserMessages.
-The return can be as simple as something along the lines of messageList or userMessages, and it'll be obvious what it is.
-Half of the information is implied in the scope.
+Let's say you now have a module fetchUserMessages

 Abbreviations